TakumiPT/Electron-MonoRepo/README.md

 - `npm run make`: Builds both the Angular renderer application and the Electron main application for production.
 - `npm run lint`: Runs linting for both the Angular and Electron applications.
 - `npm run test`: Runs tests for both the Angular and Electron applications using Jest.
+- `npm run docs`: Runs the documentation generation scripts for both the main and renderer apps concurrently.
+This will generate the documentation using Typedoc for both applications.

+    ```bash
+    npm run docs
+    ```

+    This command is equivalent to running:

+    ```bash
+    npm run docs:renderer
+    npm run docs:main
+    ```

+    The generated documentation will be placed in the respective output directories for each app.

 ## Development